Fliyanto/DMS-1-Blog/posts/trialerror.md

 ---
-title: Unity Adventures - Trial, Error, and Discovery!
+title: Unity Adventures - Trial and Discovery!
 published_at: 2024-09-15
 snippet: Explore the unity program world through trial and error where every misstep leads to fresh discoveries and creative wins!
 disable_html_sanitization: true